rohithmoulkar/Monad-fun/contracts/WishingWell/README.md

 ### 🧙 About WishingWell

 > "Where every gm can become a granted wish."
-Part of a series of simple, testnet-ready smart contracts deployed for fun, learning, and public engagement with Monad.
+Part of a series of simple, testnet-ready smart contracts deployed for fun, learning, and public engagement with Monad & Love.

 ---